Logo

 Clarence Thomas did not report the payments on his financial disclosure forms, while ethics law experts said that they were required to be disclosed as gifts.

-Mark Paoletta, a longtime friend of Clarence Thomas, said that Crow paid for one year each at Hidden Lake and Randolph-Macon Academy, which ProPublica estimated to total around $100,000.
+Mark Paoletta, a longtime friend of Clarence Thomas, said that Crow paid for one year each at Hidden Lake and Randolph-Macon Academy, which ProPublica estimated to be worth around $100,000.

 The documents the newspaper reviewed did not indicate the nature of the work Clarence Thomas did for the Judicial Education Project or Conway's company.